yoda66/MAAS/docs/docker-runner.md

 2. Execute the container and manually register the runner with the intent of taking a copy of the "**.toml**" configuration file.
 3. Extract the "**.toml**" configuration file and save to a file named "**1.toml**" outside of the Docker container.

+I like to build my docker containers using Ubuntu.
+Listed below is a minimal docker file which grabs a runner script from gitlab.com, executes it and then follows up with a package installation of the gitlab-runner.
+Note: the *runner-script.sh* file is designed to add the appropriate app package sources so that the subsequent *apt-get install* will work correctly.

 ```
 FROM ubuntu:latest
 RUN apt-get -qqy update